-In this course we explore technical aspects of the institutional and legal structure of the World Trade Organisation (WTO) regime as it applies to trade in goods and services, and trade-related aspects or intellectual property and investment.
-We also investigate ‘linkages’ and conflicts between the economic values and interests associated with trade, and other values and interests such as the protection of the environment and health.
-The course intersects with other courses by exploring, and giving concrete examples of, themes that recur throughout international, economic, environmental and development law.
-It also, uniquely among law options at SOAS, offers a deep understanding of a major international economic institution: the WTO.
+This module explores the technical aspects of the institutional and legal structure of the World Trade Organisation (WTO) regime as it applies to trade in goods and services, and trade-related aspects or intellectual property and investment.
+It investigates ‘linkages’ and conflicts between the economic values and interests associated with trade, and other values and interests such as the protection of the environment and health or human rights and development.
+The module intersects with other modules by exploring, and giving concrete examples of, themes that recur throughout international, economic, environmental and development law.
+It also offers a deep understanding of a major international economic institution: the WTO.
 The approach is practical (drawing on real life examples) critical (highlighting both the merits and limitations) and contemporary.
-Extensive use is made of e-learning tools.

-- To gain an understanding of the basic structure of the WTO institutions and texts, especially the General Agreement on Tariffs and Trade GATT; and their relationship with other institutions, states and laws.
+- To gain an understanding of the basic structure of the WTO institutions and texts, especially the General Agreement on Tariffs and Trade GATT including the Agreement on Trade Related Investment Measures; the General Agreement on Trade in Services (GATS); the Agreement on Trade-Related Intellectual Property Rights (TRIPs); and their relationship with other institutions, states and laws;

-At the end of the course a student should be able to demonstrate the ability to:
+At the end of the module a student should be able to demonstrate the ability to:

 - Evaluate the place of international trade rules within the international legal and political system;